Daniel-Ioannou/flutter_adaptive_action_sheet/example/README.md

 #### showAdaptiveActionSheet:
 * `actions`: The Actions list that will appear on the ActionSheet. (required)
 * `cancelAction`: The optional cancel button that show under the actions (grouped separately on iOS).
+*  The optional `backgroundColor` and `barrierColor` can be passed in to customize the appearance and behavior of persistent bottom sheets.

 #### BottomSheetAction:
 * `title`: The string that will appear in the title bar of the action item. (required)